- How do I pretty format XML?

 ls $WLLOG

-tar cvf archiveLogs.tar $WLLOG
+tar cvf archiveLogs.tar $WLLOG - Usable by developers

 Java developers can get the Unix environment variable via